 Sleeping Swan Pose

-Sleeping swan is a personal favourite of mine.
+Sleeping swan is a personal favorite of mine.
 While it’s most often associated with the second chakra because it releases emotions, I also think it’s a wonderful pose for the crown chakra too.

 Come to either downward dog or your hands and knees.
 From downward dog, bring your right knee to behind your right wrist and place your shin on the mat, most likely in about a 45-degree angle.
 From your hands and knees, step your right foot behind your right wrist and then walk your foot to the left and allow your shin to come to the mat.
 From either option, walk your left toes back and bring the top of your left foot to meet the mat.